 Transactional licensing lowers our risk of lawsuits, but it does not eliminate it entirely for two reasons:

-Subscription licensing could help us comply with copyright law, especially where a license covers a broad range of copying types, such as institutional and personal classroom, reserve and research copies, and administrative copies, and other rights including rights to create, display and transmit digital copies and to make print copies from digital works.
-The CCC indicates that it takes this into account in a rough way by providing lower per student fees for large research institutions that most likely license far more comprehensively than smaller colleges.
+In 2007, the Copyright Clearance Center (CCC) introduced the first generally available institutional annual license for universities.
+Institutional licensing could help us comply with copyright law, especially where a license covers a broad range of copying types, such as reserve and research copies, administrative copies, and other rights including rights to create, display and transmit digital copies and to make print copies from digital works.
+The CCC indicates that it takes journal and database subscriptions into account in a rough way by providing lower per student fees for large research institutions that most likely license far more content than smaller colleges.

-Legal risks in subscription licensing
+Legal risks in institutional licensing

 Retain rights to publicly archive faculty-authored scholarly works

-The electronic environment offers a unique opportunity to the university community to create publishing alternatives, transact business with more user-friendly publishers, and publish its works in fields dominated by the most problematic, over-priced publications with publishers who are a part of our community or who are in any event willing to deal with users in a reasonable manner.
+The internet offers a unique opportunity to the university community to create publishing alternatives, transact business with more user-friendly publishers, and publish its works in fields dominated by the most problematic, over-priced publications with publishers who are a part of our community or who are in any event willing to deal with users in a reasonable manner.
 We should capitalize on the strength we have naturally because we are all part of the same enterprise.

 The web of interdependencies among universities, their faculty members, libraries and publishers may be rewoven by the process of adapting our policies to the realities of the electronic world, but it will not disappear.
 To avoid harming the relationship between libraries and university presses, or the relationship between universities and for-profit publishers, we must focus on the overall goal of facilitating educational objectives, including but not limited to facilitating scholarly communication, rather than on preserving traditional roles and institutions.
 We must find solutions wherein our libraries, authors and presses can be partners rather than adversaries.